ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 _Notes_

-* The logging output for _enabled.yml_ comes from the `:mixins` section within the base project configuration file provided below.
+* The logging output above referencing _enabled.yml_ comes from the `:mixins` section within the base project configuration file provided below.
 * The resulting configuration in this example is missing settings required by Ceedling.
 This will cause a validation build error that is not shown here.